emrealtnts0/nodejs-hw-07/README.md

       }
     }
     ```
-3. Create `redocly.yaml` file with the following content:
+3.  **Create `redocly.yaml`**: Create this file in your project root with the following configuration.
     ```yaml
     # See <https://redocly.com/docs/cli/configuration/> for more information.
     apis: